FeatureBaseDB/python-pilosa/docs/data-model-queries.md

 repository = schema.index("repository")
 ```

-Frames are created with a call to `index.field` method:
+Fields are created with a call to `index.field` method:

 ```python
 stargazer = repository.field("stargazer")